guusj/books/Warbreaker_BrandonSanderson.md

 She climbed out of bed, running her fingers through her long hair.
 Susebron liked it long—he found it as fascinating as her serving women did.
 With them to help her care for it, the length was worth the trouble.
 She folded her arms, wearing only her shift, pacing.
 She needed to play their game.
 She hated thinking of it that way.
 “Game” implied small stakes.
 This was no game.
 It was the God King’s life.
 She searched through her memory, dredging up what scraps she could from her lessons.
 Politics was about exchanges.
 It was about giving what you had—or what you implied that you had—in order to gain more.
 It was like being a merchant.
 You started with a certain stock, and by the end of the year, you hoped to have increased that stock.
 Or maybe even have changed it into a completely different and better stock.
 _Don’t make too many waves until you’re ready to strike_, Lightsong had told her. _Don’t appear too innocent, but don’t appear too smart either.
 Be average._
-She stopped beside the bed then gathered up the bedsheets and towed them over to the smoldering fire to burn, as was her daily chore.
+She stopped beside the bed, then gathered up the bedsheets and towed them over to the smoldering fire to burn, as was her daily chore.
 _Exchanges_, she thought, watching the sheets catch fire in the large hearth. _What do I have to trade or exchange?
 Not much._
 It would have to do.
 She walked over and pulled open the door.
 As usual, a group of serving women waited outside.
 Siri’s standard ladies moved around her, bringing clothing.
 Another group of servants, however, moved to tidy the room.
 Several of these wore brown.